2022 Washington Commanders season: Week 17: vs. Cleveland Browns

 Carson Wentz returned to the starting position this week but would end up losing to the Browns, which eliminated them from playoff contention for a second consecutive season.

+In a post-game interview following the game, Rivera, who was already criticized for benching Heinicke for Wentz, received further criticism for being unaware that a Packers win over the Vikings would end up eliminating the Commanders from playoff contention.

 Week 18: vs. Dallas Cowboys

 Washington ended their inaugural season as the Commanders on a positive note in a rout of the rival Dallas Cowboys.
 Rookie quarterback Sam Howell made his NFL debut and went 11 of 19 passing for 169 yards, a touchdown and an interception, as well as registering 35 yards on five carries with a touchdown.
 This game featured the No. 9 jersey number retirement of legendary Redskins quarterback Sonny Jurgensen.
-In addition to quarterbacking for Washington, Jurgensen was a part of the famous trio of Jurgensen, Sam Huff, and Frank Herzog, all of whom helmed the radio broadcast for the franchise together from 1981–2004.
+In addition to quarterbacking for Washington, Jurgensen was a part of the famous trio of Jurgensen, Sam Huff, and Frank Herzog, all of whom helmed the radio broadcast for the franchise together from 1981 to 2004.
+This was the Commanders' final game under Daniel Snyder's ownership, as Snyder sold the organization in 2023, to a group led by Josh Harris.